 And the list goes on.

-From basic questions about key differences between hemp and marijuana to the various restrictions on hemp cultivation, let’s unpack some of these points and clarify what hemp is, and perhaps more importantly, what it is not.
+From basic questions about key differences between cannabis strains to the various restrictions on hemp cultivation, let’s unpack some of these points and clarify what hemp is, and perhaps more importantly, what it is not.

-According to the United States Department of Agriculture, the agency tasked with regulating hemp production, industrial hemp includes “the plant Cannabis sativa L. and any part or derivative of such plant, including seeds of such plant, whether growing or not, that is used exclusively for industrial purposes (fiber and seed) with a tetrahydrocannabinols concentration of not more than 0.3 percent on a dry weight basis.”
+According to the United States Department of Agriculture, industrial hemp includes “the plant Cannabis sativa L. and any part or derivative of such plant, including seeds of such plant, whether growing or not, that is used exclusively for industrial purposes (fiber and seed) with a tetrahydrocannabinols concentration of not more than 0.3 percent on a dry weight basis.”

-In other words, hemp is part of the cannabis family, has very low levels of the psychoactive component, tetrahydrocannabinol (THC), and its seeds and fibers are used for industrial purposes such as textiles or food.
+In other words, hemp only contains trace levels of the psychoactive component tetrahydrocannabinol (THC), and its seeds and fibers are used for industrial purposes such as textiles or food.

-Marijuana is also a cannabis variety but has much higher levels of THC, somewhere between 3% and 30%.
+Marijuana is another variety of cannabis but has much higher levels of THC, somewhere between 3% and 30%.
 And unlike hemp, marijuana is typically cultivated for medicinal or recreational consumption.

-The differences between hemp and marijuana extend beyond chemical composition too.
-Hemp is known for its tall, lengthy stalks while marijuana is known for its shorter, leafier stalks.
+The differences between hemp and marijuana also extend beyond chemical composition.
+When it comes to appearance, hemp cannabis sativa plants are known for their tall, lengthy stalks while marijuana is known for its shorter, leafier stalks.

-According to research published in Chemistry and Biodiversity, cannabis is one of the oldest cultivated plants, dating back to ancient Egyptian medical texts circa 1700 BC.
+According to research published in Chemistry and Biodiversity, cannabis has been used in medicine for thousands of years, dating back to ancient Egyptian medical texts circa 1700 BC.
 Cannabis is known to have a nutrient-rich profile and has been used to treat a variety of ailments, including fever, pain, and inflammation while enhancing cardiovascular and digestive health.

 According to a 2010 review published in Nutrition and Metabolism, hemp has “excellent nutritional value,” including high levels of:

-Additional research notes that while hemp seeds are rich in unsaturated fats and protein, they contain trace levels of cholesterol, which can be a consideration for cardiovascular health.
+Additional research notes that while hemp seeds are rich in unsaturated fats and protein, they contain small amounts of cholesterol, which can be a consideration for cardiovascular health.
 The same research estimates that 100 grams of hemp seeds could provide up to 63% of the recommended daily value for protein, making hemp a unique source of protein, particularly for low-meat diets.

 In addition to its unique therapeutic and nutritional properties, hemp can be refined into a wide range of commercial and industrial products, including food, beverages, personal care products, nutritional supplements, fabrics, textiles, paper, construction materials, and other manufactured goods.